CodethinkLabs/bloodlight-firmware/README.md

   ./tools/bl CMD [params]

 Available CMDs:
   led       Turn LEDs on/off
-  start      Start an acquisition continue   Continue an acquisition abort      Abort an acquisition reset      Reset the device
+  chancfg   Set configuration for a given channel start     Start an acquisition abort     Abort an acquisition
 ```

 Running a command will show if you need to pass any parameters to the